Islamic State cell member sentenced to life in prison in U.S. for beheadings | Law-Order

 Islamic State cell member sentenced to life in prison in U.S. for beheadings

 Four months ago a jury found the former British citizen guilty of charges that included lethal hostage-taking and conspiracy to commit murder.
+He was found guilty in April.
 After a six-week trial in April and hours of deliberation, the jury concluded that Elsheikh was part of an Islamic State cell, nicknamed "The Beatles" for their English accents, that beheaded American hostages in Iraq and Syria.

+"The behavior of this defendant can only be described as horrific, barbaric, brutal and of course criminal”, Ellis said.
+Elsheikh, who was born in Sudan and raised in London, was accused of conspiring to kill four American hostages: James Foley, Steven Sotloff, Peter Kassig and Kayla Mueller.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)